 Aside from suction, a pet vacuum should also have an efficient filter.
 This prevents allergens, such as dust, pet dander and bacteria, from escaping back into the air when vacuuming.
 While a good filter is important for anyone, it is essential for anyone with a pet allergy.

 That’s why we recommend the powerful Dyson V8 Animal as the best cordless vacuum for pet hair.
 The V8 is Dyson’s latest range, and the Animal comes with a mini motorised tool for sucking up pet hair on a variety of surfaces, along with the company’s “Whole Machine Filtration.”
 It’s not cheap, but if you have a dog or cat it’s one of the best options.
-Click here to view its latest price on Amazon.
+Click here to view its price.

 If you’re looking for a cleaner to use in your car, you’re probably better served by visiting our handheld section.
 This is because you probably don’t need a full upright or stick vacuum, as the extra size is likely to get in the way.